DanielBarie/FritzingBuild/README.md

 So we now have some libraries which are linked statically, some dynamically?
 Well, that's how it happens: https://stackoverflow.com/questions/1361229/using-a-static-library-in-qt-creator

+There's two possible ways out of this:
+- create statically linkable libraries.
+While easy for the smaller depedencies (quazip etc...)
+I don't feel like doing it all over for Qt.
+- package libraries with app: Copy .so files into the lib dir of the packaged app.

 Don't choose 23.10 because, guess what, it's running ```Using Qt version 6.4.2 in /usr/lib/x86_64-linux-gnu```
 But since we're at it...